NanoSmasher/rwby-spider-v2/README.md

 # Usage

-1. Have praw and imgurpython installed in your python 3.2+ environment.
+1. Have praw (version 4 or higher) installed in your python 3.2+ environment.

 ```
 pip install praw
-pip install imgurpython
 ```

 2. Apply for the reddit and imgur clients.